newchuyalong/libgdx-learning/Building-libgdx-from-source.md

 In addition you'll have to install [Ant](http://ant.apache.org/) and make sure its `bin/` directory is in your `PATH` environment variable so that you can execute Ant on the command line.

+You can work with libgdx sources without ever having to touch the native C/C++ portions.
+For 99% of users that's all they need.
+For these contributors we provide the easy way to work with libgdx.
+For those hardcore 1%, you'll have to dive into building not only the Java sources, but also the native sources.

 ## Easy Way ##
 Libgdx's build system is based on [Ant](http://ant.apache.org/).
 Various Ant scripts are responsible for building different parts of libgdx.